 Student Name

 Book Title

 Grade Division Bilingual (circle one) Yes No

 School

 School District

 HR Teacher

+All the following must be p present on the project

 NOTE: Project is written in the student's own words and information has not been directly copied or plagiarized from any source: websites of books.
 Copyrighted materials have creator or source credits listed.